redblindbananaz/GoNZ/Documentation Process.md

                 return redirect('home:login')
   ```

-* Need to create a sign up page and link it to the login page.
+* Need to create a sign up page and link it to the login page:

 ### Issues and bugs to fix: